Installing and Using Tailwind CSS 4.0

 Using the Tailwind CLI

-If you want to use Tailwind CSS more seriously, installing the libraries and compiling the final CSS code is the most correct way to do it.
+If you want to use Tailwind CSS more seriously, installing the libraries and compiling the final CSS code is the way to do it.
 That will also open the door to many advanced features you may need later.

 If you do not want to use Node.js, you can try the standalone executable.